 High temperature: 23 degrees

-Famously known as one of the world’s hotspots for clubbing, all night long parties and international DJ’s in the summer, Ibiza has an intruiguing character away from the party scene.
+Famously known as one of the world’s hotspots for clubbing, all night long parties and international DJ’s in the summer, Ibiza has an intriguing character away from the party scene.
 Somewhat boho-hippie alongside a more traditional Spanish beach holiday, the island has distinct characterises depending on where you visit.
-If you’re inbound for a beach holiday, the entirety of the month of May is ideal.
-If a vibrant nightlife is what you’re after, arrive towards the end of the month to catch the San Antonio opening parties, with flights and accommodation at much cheaper prices than June – August.
+If you’re looking where to go on holiday in May for a beach holiday, Ibiza is perfect.
+For vibrant nightlife, arrive towards the end of the month to catch the San Antonio opening parties, with flights and accommodation at much cheaper prices than June – August.

 A trip to the quaint Ibiza Old Town in the east is recommended for everyone, but you’ll also find markets, nature trails, boat trips and other excursions to check out when you’re not relaxing.
 However, when it does come to relaxing, Ibiza’s marvellous choice of white-sand beaches can’t be rivalled!
 For more inspiration on things to do, see our ‘Top things to do when you’re not partying’ guide here.